thomas-lysens/Bloodhound/README.md

 - Use Tokio for asynchronous programming
 - Make it a CLI application
 - Add documentation that explains parts of the program and how it works
+- Make use of a single-crate project layout

 Optional (when I feel like doing so):
 - Create a GUI to interact with the program